Curtain Heading Styles

 3. Floor level – allow 1cm clearance above the floor

-Tracks – all headings, measure from the top of the track to the desired drop.
+Tracks – all headings, measure from the top of the track to the desired drop (this assumes your hook will be in the top pocket of the pencil pleat/pinch pleat tape).

 Poles – pencil and pinch pleats, measure from the bottom of the pole to the desired drop.